 - Who are the people in my life who need to trust and rely on me in some way?

-- How much do I mirror the behaviours you have valued in your interactions with others?
+- How much do I mirror the behaviours I have valued in my lists?

 In studies on role models (see John Whitmore, Coaching for Performance) the same words are often repeated:

 DO?
 The person: Listened to me; Believed in me; Challenged me; Trusted me; Respected me; Gave me time and attention; Treated me as an equal